-For a foodie, the concept of Yelp Elite rocked my socks off.
-Once you were inducted you were able to attend a few events a month.
+For a foodie, the concept of the Yelp Elite Squad rocked my socks off.
+Once you were invited, you were able to attend a few events a month.
+I’m sharing how to become Yelp Elite because I think the perks and benefits of Yelp Elite events are amazing.
 The events, which are FREE, have ranged from:

 - Wine tastings with small bites

-- Met Sheldon Simeon (awesome Top Chef contestant) at a poke event
+- Meeting Sheldon Simeon (awesome Top Chef contestant) at a poke event

-- 5 course meals at a remodeled luxury restaurant
+- 5 course meal at a remodeled luxury restaurant

 - Getting my brows done for the first time (there was laser hair removal but I was running a bit late and all slots filled up)